lmwhitmore/arcticgeochemicalatlas/README.md

 This original data set stops in 2018.
 The subsequent versions have been updated by Laura Whitmore.

 ## Major Changes to the Geochemical Atlas

+#Removal of data:
+Bering and Chukchi sea shelf data that is part of the ECOFOCI monitoring program has been compiled into a compendium and throughly
+QA/QC'd by the ECOFOCI team.
+For this reason, we removed any duplicates with this dataset.

+This dataset can be found: CITATION.

 ## Data Sets and their original citations